vincentdchan/MDE/README.md

 - Add `configuration` panel and allow user to define some properties, save user config in user data folder
 - Better preview experience
-- more markdown syntax support
+- More markdown syntax support
+- HTML export

 It's on progress and comming soon.